-Many students and parents often have questions about baccalaureate service and the tradition behind the service.
-As a church-related institution, Rocky Mountain College offers a baccalaureate service for graduates and their families.
+Many students and parents have questions about the baccalaureate service and the tradition behind the service.

-This year, baccalaureate will be held at First Presbyterian Church (2420 13th Street West) at 7:30 p.m.
+This year, baccalaureate will be held on Friday, May 4 at First Presbyterian Church (2420 13th Street West) at 7:30 p.m.
 Robing and lineup begins at 7:00 p.m.
 All graduating seniors, friends, and families are encouraged to attend.